In this in-depth guide we review some of the latest products to help you find the best inflatable hot tub available this year.

-The features and functions such as filters are also important factors that you must consider before you buy a hot tub.
+The features and functions such as filters are also important factors that you must review before you buy a hot tub.
 Although some provide the smartest features, it will still depend on your personal preferences.

 What is the Best Inflatable Hot Tub?

-In our opinion, the Intex PureSpa is the most-excellent inflatable spa on the market today.
+In our opinion, the Intex PureSpa is the best inflatable spa on the market today.
 Intex hot tubs are generally high-quality products that will last several years.
 If you aren't sure which model to buy, any Intex model is going to be a good choice.

 What is the Best Inflatable Hot Tub with Seats?